rog555/aws_batch_efs/README.md

 Example on how to mount an AWS EFS filesystem from within running AWS Batch job

+Reason to do this is when >~7GB of disk is required and you don't wan't to use a custom AMI that involves messing around with EBS volumes.

 ## Setup

- 1. Ensure VPC private subnet has auto-assign public IP enabled or is behind NAT gateway or batch job will remain at RUNNABLE
+ 1. Ensure VPC private subnet has auto-assign public IP enabled or is behind NAT gateway or batch job will remain at RUNNABLE state
- 2. Create ECS IAM Role for batch job with inline policy
+ 2. Create ECS IAM Role for batch job with inline policy:
     ```
     {
         "Version": "2012-10-17",